VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

-> **MarkusPersona:** Notice how we use the **dynamic** keyword when we
+> **MarkusPersona:** Ideally, we would replace the **dynamic** keyword
-> dispatch the command to its registered handler.
+  with a compiled lambda expression, but we did not have time to
+  complete this.

 ## Implementing snapshots with the memento pattern

-In the Contoso Conference Management System, the only event-sources
+In the Contoso Conference Management System, the only event-sourced
-aggregate that is likely to have a significant number of events and
+aggregate that is likely to have a significant number of events per instance and
 benefit from snapshots is the **SeatAvailability** aggregate.

 > **MarkusPersona:** Because we chose to use the memento pattern, the